 Injured in a San Antonio Trucking Accident Caused by Inadequate Surveillance?

-Because of the weight of a truck, it takes longer for a truck to stop and to maneuver.
-Because of this, the driver should be looking about 15 seconds (1/4 of a mile-highway, 1 ½ blocks-city) so that they may respond early, smoothly and avoid dangerous abrupt braking situations.
-Many times, the truck driver fails to do so, leaving little reaction time, and causing severe accidents.Results of Inadequate Surveillance
+Because of the weight of a truck, it takes much longer for an 18-wheeler or commercial truck to stop, slow down, and maneuver in case of emergency.
+Because of this, these drivers must always be looking about 15 seconds ahead, so that they may respond early, smoothly, and avoid dangerous, abrupt braking situations.
+Many times, the truck driver fails to do so, leaving little reaction time and thus causing severe accidents.

-Again, just because a trucker should be doing something doesn’t mean they are.
-The results of accidents caused by inadequate surveillance could have severe consequences for occupants of other vehicles.
-Our San Antonio Truck Accident Lawyers will stand by you through the compensation process if you’ve been severely injured or lost someone in a truck accident.
+Potential results of inadequate surveillance can be devastating.
+Just because a commercial or 18-wheeler trucker should be doing something like clearing both sides of the road before dramatic movements, doesn’t mean they are.
+Thus, the results of accidents caused by inadequate surveillance could have severe consequences for occupants of surrounding vehicles.
+Thankfully, if you are injured in a San Antonio trucking accident caused by inadequate surveillance, Carabin & Shaw is here for you.
+Our San Antonio attorneys will stand by you throughout the compensation process if you have been injured or lost someone in a truck accident.Call Carabin & Shaw Today